msteinbeck/tinyspline/README.md

 However, there are several binding related files that CMake does not install with this command because some languages use their own approach to install files to your system.
-Python, for instance, uses Distutils/Setuptools to copy files to appropriate directories that CMake is not aware of.
+Python, for instance, uses Distutils/Setuptools to copy the resulting files to Python specific installation directories CMake is not aware of.
 Thus, TinySpline ships further, language related distribution tools that will be explained in the following sections.

 ####Install the Python Binding
 The root directory of TinySpline contains the Python script `setup.py` which uses